amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step6.md

 - Add or remove elements versus Step 1 anatomy
 - Introduce new wrappers or states
 - Change primitive markup
+- Add variant or state classes to the snippet (variants/states are demonstrated only in the demo page)

+---

 ### 2. Produce a Fully Working Demo/Test Page